ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-10-navigating-the-mlops-landscape.md

 ### Changelog

+* 06-01-2021: This blog series was featured in [Issue 19 of the MLOps Roundup Newsletter](https://mlopsroundup.substack.com/p/issue-19-mlops-tooling-vertex-ai)!
+* 05-28-2021: This blog series was [featured in Analytics Vidhya!](https://medium.com/analytics-vidhya/10-amazing-mlops-learning-resources-378804c418be)
 * 05-22-2021: Added a section explaining how this differs to other analyses
 * 05-22-2021: Fix some minor grammar and usage issues.